ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 When processing a MultiPart nested structure, the client can start from the `body` in the MIMI content (the "top-level" or "root") and evaluate any `chooseOne` semantics MultiPart elements, effectively discarding non-chosen Parts.
-To prevent rendering a Part referenced in a content ID URI more that once, the client can walk through the remaining parts in order, rendering any parts with the `render` or `inline` dispositions that were not already previously rendered based on their content ID reference.
+The remaining Parts might still reference each other in content ID URI.
+To prevent rendering a Part more than once, the client can handle the remaining Parts in order, skipping a Part if it was already referred to by a previously handled Part.
+If a MultiPart is skipped, all inner Parts are skipped too.
+All dispositions are handled the same: If a Part of disposition "reaction" is skipped, the reaction will not be counted.
+If a Part of disposition "attachment" is skipped, it will not be be visible in the attachment list.

 ## External content {#external}